Jovian-Experiments/Jovian-NixOS/docs/steam.md

 To manually start **Gaming Mode** (also known as the **Steam Deck UI**), there are two options:

-- Select "Gaming Mode" in the Display Manager or run `steam-session` in a VT.
+- Select "Gaming Mode" in the Display Manager or run `start-gamescope-session` in a VT.
-- Launch `steam-session` within an existing desktop session.
+- Launch `gamescope-session` within an existing desktop session.
 This will run [gamescope](https://github.com/Plagman/gamescope) in nested mode which results in higher latency.

 ## Start On Boot